MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/arc-agent-scenario.md

 Agents can also initiate a new email from the case timeline (by selecting the + button on the timeline).
 When an agent sends a new email to a customer from the case timeline, the **Related** attribute of the email is set to the case only if the administrator has enabled the 'OrgDBOrg' setting ‘AddParentEntityToRelatedOnNewActivityCreate’.

 For steps on how to enable the setting, go to [How to change default environment database settings](/power-platform/admin/environment-database-settings).
 This is applicable to only those scenarios where an agent adds a new email from the case timeline.
-It doesn’t apply to scenarios where an agent selects reply or reply-all to an existing email from the case timeline.
+It doesn’t apply to scenarios where an agent selects reply or reply all to an existing email from the case timeline.

 ## Other scenarios